-PATHS is a respected organization that has received funding or partnered on projects funded by: Status of Women Canada; the Public Health Agency of Canada; the Saskatchewan Office of the Status of Women; the Saskatchewan Ministry of Justice; Social Sciences and Humanities Research Council (SSHRC), Community-University Research Alliance (CURA); the Canadian Women’s Foundation; the Saskatchewan Community Initiatives Fund; and the Prairie Action Foundation.
-PATHS partners with Research and Education for Solutions to Violence and Abuse (RESOLVE), Saskatchewan Towards Offering Partnership Solutions (STOPS) to Violence, and Sexual Assault Services of Saskatchewan (SASS).
+PATHS is a respected organization that has received funding or partnered on projects funded by: Status of Women Canada; the Public Health Agency of Canada; the Saskatchewan Office of the Status of Women; the Saskatchewan Ministry of Justice; Social Sciences and Humanities Research Council (SSHRC), Community-University Research Alliance (CURA); the Canadian Women’s Foundation; the Saskatchewan Community Initiatives Fund; the Prairieaction Foundation; and the Law Foundation of Saskatchewan.
+PATHS partners with Research and Education for Solutions to Violence and Abuse (RESOLVE), Saskatchewan Towards Offering Partnership Solutions (STOPS) to Violence, Sexual Assault Services of Saskatchewan (SASS), and the Saskatchewan SPCA.

-PATHS office is located in Regina and has 2.5 staff members (two full-time positions and one part-time).
+PATHS office is located in Regina and has 2 staff members.

 PATHS member agencies are 21 domestic violence shelters, second stage shelters, and counselling centres across Saskatchewan: